-The Business Studies department is situated at the top of the Reith Block with an excellent view of the school pitches.
-It is a successful, innovative and popular department, with three groups in each year of the Sixth Form.
+The Business Studies department is a successful, innovative and popular department, with four groups in each year of the Sixth Form.

 Our main aim is to create a rewarding and stimulating learning experience for pupils, providing a broad range of transferable skills and useful knowledge in preparation for further study and working life.

-The department follows the AQA syllabus for Business Studies.
+The department follows the Cambridge International syllabus for Business Studies.
 This specification has been designed to provide candidates with a critical understanding of the following: